 - Retrieved from (2017, August) https://education.alberta.ca/inclusive-education/what-is-inclusion/

 Alberta Education in partnership with the Alberta Teacher’s Association and other provincial organizations have designed new Teacher Quality Standards and Leadership Quality Standards.

-“The revision of this resource, the Teaching Quality Standard (TQS) and the complementary development of a School Leader Standard (SLS) (principal, vice-principal) and subsequent School Authority Leader Standard (superintendent, associate superintendent) will heighten public assurance about the quality of education in Alberta and emphasize our shared commitment to develop the conditions necessary for optimal student learning for every student in every Alberta school.”
+“The revision of this resource, the Teaching Quality Standard (TQS) and the complementary development of a School Leader Standard (SLS) (principal, vice-principal) and subsequent School Authority Leader Standard (SALS) (superintendent, associate superintendent) will heighten public assurance about the quality of education in Alberta and emphasize our shared commitment to develop the conditions necessary for optimal student learning for every student in every Alberta school.”